The automation of next-to-leading order electroweak calculations: Results

 We remind the reader that the self-consistency of the calculation (see also sect.~\ref{sec:zeroTopWidthNonZeroWwidth}) demands that, in processes where any massive particle ($W$, $Z$, top quark, and Higgs) is treated as stable, i.e.~is left undecayed, its width has to be set equal to zero, and it must not appear as an intermediate resonance that may go on shell.
-In the case of the vector bosons, this implies setting $\Gamma_Z^\BW=0$ and $\Gamma_W^\BW=0$ before employing eq.~(\ref{BWtoCM}) to obtain the CM-scheme inputs.
+In the case of the vector bosons, we set $\Gamma_Z^\BW=0$ and $\Gamma_W^\BW=0$ before employing eq.~(\ref{BWtoCM}) to obtain the CM-scheme inputs.

 The value of the Fermi constant as extracted from the muon decays, which is an input in the theory model adopted here, is set equal to: \beq G_\mu=1.16639\times 10^{-5}~\gev^{-2}\,. \eeq The EW coupling $\alpha$ is derived from eq.~(\ref{Gmu}) and from the $W$ and $Z$ CM-scheme masses as explained in sect.~\ref{sec:alphaComplexPhase} -- see in particular eq.~(\ref{aemGmusch2}) and the discussion given there.
 The PDFs are the central ones of the {\tt LUXqed\_plus\_PDF4LHC15\_nnlo\_100} set~\cite{Butterworth:2015oua,Manohar:2016nzj}, extracted from LHAPDF6~\cite{Buckley:2014ana} with number 82000; these are associated with \beq \as(\mz)=0.118\,, \eeq with a three-loop running (which is performed by LHAPDF6).
 The renormalisation and factorisation scales have been set as follows: \beq \muR=\muF=\frac{\Ht}{2}=\half\sum_i\sqrt{\pti^2+m_i^2}\,, \eeq where the sum is extended to all final-state particles at the parton level (i.e.~prior to possibly combining them into jets or dressed leptons).